 Blistering heat.
 Flooded streets.
 Preoccupied politicians and corporations more concerned with profit than protecting the planet.
 Earth’s future looks pretty bleak.

-There are ways to mitigate the most devastating effects of climate change — clean energy offers alternatives to fossil fuels and science may help us help us save some species — but the fact is Earth will change and we’ll have to adapt along with it.
+There are ways to mitigate the most devastating effects of climate change — clean energy offers alternatives to fossil fuels and science may help us save some species — but, fact is, Earth will change and we’ll have to adapt.

 That realization sparked an innovative — if a bit dystopian — project by Jun Kamei, a materials scientist and student at the Royal College of Arts in London.
 After learning about studies showing how sea level rise could flood many coastal cities and displace billions of people across the globe by 2100, Kamei began to wonder what our future would look like — and what humans would look like in the future.